Skip to content

 How the information sessions work

+See below for information on #borrowing_our_cameras.
 The cameras are available for residents of the St Albans District to borrow the camera, it is free to borrow a camera although donations towards the running costs for the camera project are always welcome!
 The camera is not generally available to those living outside the district.
 A £200 security deposit cheque (or electronic payment) is required.
 The deposit cheque is destroyed (or payments refunded) once the camera is returned in working order.

 What do you find out using the camera?